Continuous improvement. Perseverance. Innovation.

-When you believe that your abilities and intelligence are predetermined, you're not always willing to get out of that comfort zone.
+When you believe that your abilities and intelligence are predetermined, you’re not always willing to get out of that comfort zone.
 You may wonder what the point is.
-The authors from Positive Psychology Program note that those with the fixed mindset "doubt their ability which in turn, undermines their resolve, resilience and learning."
+The Positive Psychology Program notes that those with the fixed mindset “doubt their ability which in turn, undermines their resolve, resilience and learning.”
 A fixed mindset is not conducive to forward progress and improvement.

 Thankfully, there’s another way to look at things.

 While a fixed mindset can often hinder your opportunities for success and progress, a growth mindset can help boost and encourage success and progress.
 Whatever field you find yourself in, maintaining a growth mindset can help advance your goals and create a better environment for those around you.

 Here are just some of the many benefits associated with a growth mindset: